S3-working-group/s3-practical-guide/docs/all.md

 **_The Principle of Effectiveness_:**

-_**Devote time only to what brings you closer towards achieving your organization’s overall objectives**, so that you can make the best use of your limited time, energy and resources._
+_**Devote time only to what brings you closer towards achieving your organization's overall objectives**, so that you can make the best use of your limited time, energy and resources._

 **_The Principle of Consent_:**